-- Tables are washed by staff prior to class beginning, before and after any food consumption and at the end of the day. - Students and staff members wash their hands at the beginning of the day, before and after any food consumption, after bathroom use and after outdoor activities and through the day as needed.
+- Tables are washed by staff prior to class beginning, before and after any food consumption and at the end of the day. - Students and staff members wash their hands at the beginning of the day, before and after any food consumption, after bathroom use and after outdoor activities and through the day as needed. - Sterling uses a sanitation approved, hospital grade cleaning agent that is safe to be used in school settings.

-- Sterling uses a sanitation approved, hospital grade cleaning agent that is - Touch points (doorknobs, light switches, chairs, electronic devices, etc.) are cleaned regularly by staff with the hospital grade cleaning agent.
+• Touch points (doorknobs, light switches, chairs, electronic devices, etc.) are cleaned regularly by staff with the hospital grade cleaning agent.